oasci/pitt-biosc1540-2025s/content/lectures/11B/index.md

 **Question 1F:** What is the MolProbity score for `5htf.1.B`?
 What does this mean?
 How does this compare to the model from `6vj4.1.A`, and what is your interpretation of this difference?

+## AlphaFold

+You will be using [AlphaFold 3](https://doi.org/10.1038/s41586-024-07487-w) to predict the same PrsA2 structure.

+1. Go to the [AlphaFold Server](https://alphafoldserver.com/) and log into your account.
+    Please make an account if you do not already have one.
+2. Ensure that you have one entity for the job where you can paste a sequence.
+    If there are no entities shown, just click the "Add entity" button on the left.
+3. The entity type should be "Protein", Copies should be "2", and you should paste the whole FASTA sequence (including the `>` header).
+4. Click "Continue and preview job" and check that the length of the protein sequence is `273`.
+5. Click "Confirm and submit job" and wait a few minutes for the prediction to finish.